Ohel Ya'akov Synagogue (Zikhron Ya'akov)

-Ohel Ya'akov Synagogue, located in Zikhron Ya'akov, a town in the Haifa District of Israel, was established in 1886 by Baron Edmond James de Rothschild.
+The Ohel Ya'akov Synagogue is an Ashkenazic Orthodox Jewish congregation and synagogue, located in Zikhron Ya'akov, a town in the Haifa District of Israel.
+The congregation was founded by Baron Edmond James de Rothschild in 1884.

+Overview

 Rothschild commissioned the construction the synagogue in memory of his father Jacob Mayer de Rothschild.
-It was completed in 1884.
+It was completed in 1886.
 Its name, Ohel Yaakov, means "Tent of Jacob" and alludes to the biblical Jacob, who "dwelled in tents" according to Genesis 25:27.
 The synagogue, which has a large main section for men and a second-floor, wraparound women's section, has a Holy ark made of white marble and marble interior walls.